rna88/rna88.github.io/_posts/2018-01-24-Custom-Code-Folding-in-Vim.markdown

 ## Folding Allman Style Brackets

-Typically I use Allman style indentation for C++ projects, where every bracket is on a new line, seen below:
+Typically I use Allman style indentation for C++ projects, where every bracket is on a new line, seen below.

 ```cpp
 if ( true )